driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 It ties ClusterStore and ClusterStack together.

 #### Image
 It can monitor a git repository and trigger a build on changes.
-It also allows to trigger rebases when the Builder changes.
+It will also trigger image rebases when the Builder changes.

 You can see an example implementation in [this file](https://github.com/driv/flux-image-updates/blob/main/clusters/my-cluster/kpack/builder.yaml).